Selecting the Right Countertop Color

 Because stone is a natural product, it will likely contain many colors in itself.
 This is especially true of slates and some granites.
 In these instances, it is quite permissible to draw the colors for the room from the palette of colors represented in the stone.
 Then, it is the stone that serves as the harmonizing factor in the room, and thus is becomes the focal point.

 Some general rules of thumb for choosing shades of color (the lightness or darkness of a particular color) is that darker shades make a room feel smaller, and lighter shades make it feel larger.
 Dramatic changes in color value in different parts of a room can make its shape feel different.
-A kitchen with dark marble on the floor, but lighter walls and a white ceiling, will make the ceiling feel higher than it really is.
+A kitchen with dark marble on the floor, but lighter walls and a white ceiling, will make the ceiling feel higher than it is.
 Conversely, dark colored walls with light travertine on the floor will bring the perceived height of the ceiling down, making the room feel shorter and smaller.

 Keep in mind that, when trying to choose a color shade to match your stone, even the smallest sample of natural stone will contain a wide range of colors.
 So don't fret for hours between Harvest Pumpkin and Autumn Umber.
 Likewise, taking a sample piece of stone to a paint store isn't always the best idea.
 The marble tile you hold may have a much larger concentration of dark browns, while the tile in the box beneath it is almost entirely light.

 Color theory can be intimidating for many people.
 Luckily, there are dozens of books available which can guide you through the process.
 If in doubt, consult an interior decorator.
-But rest easy…the most dramatic thing you can do to a room is change the paint on the walls, and if you hate your first choice, you can always repaint.
-It won’t cost much beyond your investment of time.
+But rest easy…the most dramatic thing you can do to a room is changing the paint on the walls, and if you hate your first choice, you can always repaint.
+It won't cost much beyond your investment of time.